-Plural reference to the wh-scope and quantificational subordination b.
-B: At least John was one of themj.
+Plural reference to the wh-scope and quantificational subordination

 Van Rooij 1998 gives an example where a wh-referent can be construed as the maximal plural entity satisfying the question scope.
-In (14-b), themj refers to the plural entity containing all persons that went to Mary's birthday.
+In (14-b), them_j refers to the plural entity containing all persons that went to Mary's birthday.

-(14) a.
-A: Whoj went to Mary's party? (van Rooij 1998)
+- (14) a.
+A: Who^j went to Mary's party? (van Rooij 1998) - b.
+B: At least John was one of them_j.

 However, van Rooij 1998 also provides an example where wh-anaphora can zoom in on any potential instantiation of the wh-word.
-In (15-b) hej evaluates to any person able to understand Albert's paper of dynamics, independently of the number of people concerned (maybe nobody).
+In (15-b) he_j evaluates to any person able to understand Albert's paper of dynamics, independently of the number of people concerned (maybe nobody).
 As suggested by van Rooij 1998,